oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 Tutorials.
 I was especially interested in the App Dev and Cloud tracks, and I was not disappointed.
 Here's a recap of my most memorable moments.

-## App Security Does Not Need To Be Fun: Ignoring OWASP To Have A Terrible Time
+## App Security Does Not Need to Be Fun: Ignoring Owasp to Have a Terrible Time

 By [Dwayne
 McDaniel](https://2023.pythonwebconf.com/presentations/app-security-does-not-need-to-be-fun-ignoring-owasp-to-have-a-terrible-time).